 The History of Breakfast For Dinner

-In many ways, 20th century America was a traditionalist culinary society in which breakfast foods were to be served at breakfast, lunch foods for lunch, and dinner foods for dinner.
+In many ways, 20th century America was a traditionalist culinary society in which breakfast foods were to be served at breakfast, lunch foods for lunch and dinner foods for dinner.
 Even before that, during the days of the Roman Empire, having a meal at any time other than midday was seen as gluttonous, physically unhealthy, and immoral.
 Yet, just as all societies change, so has ours.

 So, when did breakfast-for-dinner cuisine begin?

-At such venues, Angelinos could go in, regardless of time of day (or night), and get food made-to-order, irrespective of what time the particular food was traditionally served at.
-Likewise, the advent of brunch in the late 19th century and its subsequent rise to prominence as a daytime venue for consuming mimosas and Blood Mary’s during the age of Prohibition undoubtedly helped break down the culinary rigidity of the past, allowing for our current breakfast-for-dinner scene to prosper.
+At such venues, Angelinos could go in, regardless of the time of day (or night), and get food made-to-order, irrespective of what time the particular food was traditionally served.
+Likewise, the advent of brunch in the late 19th century and its subsequent rise to prominence as a daytime venue for consuming mimosas and Bloody Mary’s during the age of Prohibition undoubtedly helped break down the culinary rigidity of the past, allowing for our current breakfast-for-dinner scene to prosper.